larii4272/chiliz_challenge_lumxhack/README.md

 ### Payments and Fees
 The contract enables payments in Ethereum to bid on items in auctions or purchase tokens.
 A percentage of the amount raised in auctions is retained as a service fee, with the remainder passed on to the seller of the item.
 Similarly, when purchasing tokens, a portion of the amount may be allocated to the contract owner as a service fee.

-## How to Use

-To utilize the AuctionCrypto contract, follow these steps:

-1. **Deploy the Contract**: Deploy the contract on the Ethereum blockchain using a platform of your choice, such as Remix, Truffle, or run this project on Foundry.

-   #### Example of how to deploy on the chiliz network
-   `forge script script/AuctionCrypto.s.sol:AuctionCryptoScript --rpc-url chiliz --broadcast`

-2. **Interact with the Contract**: Use a compatible Ethereum wallet, such as MetaMask, to interact with the contract.
-This includes creating new auctions, placing bids on existing auctions, creating tokens, and purchasing available tokens.

-3. **Manage Transactions**: When participating in auctions or purchasing tokens, ensure you have a sufficient balance in your Ethereum wallet.
-Also, be aware of the associated transaction fees.

-4. **Monitor Activities**: Keep track of events emitted by the contract to monitor auction and token transaction activity.
-This includes events such as the creation of new auctions, bids on auctions, auction closure, and token purchases.

 ## Author
 This contract was developed by the CryptoGenius Team.